-- Development proposals should provide biodiversity net gain and protect both County Wildlife Sites and the sensitive environment of the River Box in the neighbourhood area.
-Proposals that incorporate into their design features which encourage wildlife to thrive will be strongly supported. - 2.
+- Development proposals should provide biodiversity net gain and protect County Wildlife Sites and the sensitive environment of the River Box in the neighbourhood area.
+Proposals should promote the conservation, restoration and enhancement of priority habits, ecological networks and protect and restore priority species. - 2.
 All new housing proposals shall incorporate provision for local wildlife to thrive.
 Specific examples of such provision include but are not limited to: - a.
 Bird and bat boxes and hedgehog runs; - b.
 Measures to support character species of fauna and flora; - c.
 Planting schemes including native species of trees and shrubs and nectar-rich plants for bees and other pollinators; - d.
 Veteran tree retention; - e.
 A sustainable drainage systems (SuDS) approach to natural water management and flood resilience, including soft, green landscaping and wetland habitat close to where people live. - 3.
 Planting, landscaping and features which encourage the net gain of habitats for wildlife in new development should connect wider ecological networks where possible. - 4.
 Development that is required to provide SuDS is expected to be provided on site, unless there are clear reasons why this is not possible.
 SuDS provision must demonstrate how its design will enhance wildlife and biodiversity as well as minimise the impacts of flooding.
 Such development is encouraged to demonstrate the use of a wide range of creative SuDS solutions, for example through the provision of SuDS as part of green spaces, green roofs, permeable surfaces and rain gardens.
 Only where it is demonstrably unviable or not feasible will an absence of any on-site SuDS provision be permissible in such developments.
-Increasing the sustainability of water resources through rain water harvesting and grey water recycling is encouraged.
-Only where it is demonstrably inappropriate will an absence of any on-site SuDS provision be permissible in such developments. - 5.
+Increasing the sustainability of water resources through rain water harvesting and grey water recycling is encouraged. - 5.
 Development proposals should be supported by a drainage scheme maintenance plan which demonstrates a schedule of activities, access points, outfalls and any biodiversity considerations.
-The maintenance plan should also include an indication of the adopting or maintaining authority or organisation and may require inclusion within a register of drainage features
+The maintenance plan should also include an indication of the adopting or maintaining authority or organisation and may require inclusion within a register of drainage features.